The ultimate guide to attaching metal tube to a shipping container

 Horizontal parallel tube clamp

-4. Horizontally, perpendicular to the container’s side
+Attach a tube horizontally, perpendicular to the container’s side

 Using a horizontal (perpendicular) tube clamp (also called base flange tube clamp), you can attach a short tube horizontally sticking out from the side of the container.
 As used in our horizontal tube video and jokingly used as a chin up bar.
 Please note this is only available in a 48mm option.